What Causes False Alarms in a Sprinkler System?

 It was 8:00 o'clock at night, and there I was standing in front of the fire alarm panel

-The fire department had already been there and left, but because of waterflow issues, this was the fourth night in a row the boys in the little red truck had turned up at this 6 story downtown department store.
+The fire department had already been there and left, but because of waterflow issues, this was the fourth night in a row the firefighters had turned up at this 6 story downtown department store.
 Each time, when they arrived, the pressure gages on the sprinkler system showed everything was normal, and the fire pump didn't even seem to have been activated.

 Because the sprinkler system was always normal, the store management thought the fire alarm panel caused all the hubbub.
 I was on-call, so I was the one handling this false alarm